ggskunk/vs/README.md

-# VanitySearch-Bitrack with FixedPaul with Optimization for BTC Puzzle
+# VanitySearch-Bitrack with FixedPaul Optimization for BTC Puzzle

 # Feature